ENJ1/aok/README.md

 - For help using Arch Linux, visit https://wiki.archlinux.org/

 ## Known Issues
-This Goes for any Open Source Linux Distribution on these Chromebooks, not just this one
+Issues common to open source linux distributions on the Samsung Chromebook XE303C12
 - Suspend
 - USB 3.0
 - Camera
-- GPU is now supported in the kernel as of September 2019, not functional here yet
+- 3D Acceleration not yet supported (But definitely possible now due to recent (2019) updates in the Linux Kernel)

 ## Notes
 If you need to use a public Wi-Fi Hotspot with a Landing Page during setup, then see the WiFi Hotspot Help file in "extra".